Kehan23/AutomaticBatchCodePrinterController/README.md

-# Automatic Batch Code Printer
+# Automatic Batch Code Printer Controller

 This repository contains the design and implementation details for the Automatic Batch Code Printer, developed as part of the EN2160 - Electronic Design Realization course at the University of Moratuwa.
 The project leverages ATmega microcontrollers, shift registers, and other electronic components to achieve precise and reliable printing on various surfaces.